Your Questions. Our Answers.

 What is the Circulation Verification Council?

 The Circulation Verification Council, CVC for short, was formed in May of 1992.
 Since its inception, it has grown to be the leading audit company for community newspapers, shoppers, magazines and niche publications.
+With thousands of titles and over 55,000,000 audited circulation CVC has long been the fastest growing audit company in North America.

 Who accepts CVC audit reports?